Guide to Crypto Taxes in India

 What is the Indian tax deadline?

-However, in recent years there have been glitches with the Indian e-filing system that have pushed the deadline back, so it is good to keep an eye out for extensions to the deadline.
+The Indian tax year runs from April 1 to March 31, with ITRs usually due on July 31.
+However, in recent years, there have been glitches with the Indian e-filing system that have pushed the deadline back, so we advise you to keep an eye out for extensions to the deadline.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.